jolitti/tsd-browser/doc/user_manual.md

 and launch them
 using `java -jar [filename].jar`.
-You can also download the source code, open the root folder with Intellij Idea and run the app with it
-(the project is organized
-using Maven, which will take some time on your first launch to download all your dependencies).
+You can also download the source code, open the root folder with Intellij Idea and run the app with it using MainWrapper as the main class (the project is organized using Maven, which will take some time on your first launch to download all your dependencies).